ansible-collections/netapp.ontap/README.md

 ### Minor Changes
   - na_ontap_software_update - remove `absent` as a choice for `state` as it has no use.
   - na_ontap_svm - ignore `aggr_list: '*'` when using REST.

 ### Bug Fixes
+  - na_ontap_job_schedule - fix idempotency issue with REST when job_minutes is set to -1.
   - na_ontap_ldap_client - remove limitation on schema so that custom schemas can be used.

+### Added REST support to existing modules
+  - na_ontap_ntp - Added REST support to the ntp module

 ## 21.10.0